stratomine/bukkit-plugin-archetype/README.md

 ### Updates

-To publish a new version of the archetype, follow these steps:
+To deploy a new version of the archetype, follow these steps:

 1. Update the **Bukkit dependency version** in `src/main/resources/archetype-resources/pom.xml`.
 This is often the latest [recommended build](http://ci.bukkit.org/job/dev-Bukkit/promotion/latest/Recommended/).
 Specify the version like `0.0.1-r855`.
 2. Update the **archetype version** in the archetype's `pom.xml`.
 It should correspond with the Bukkit dependency version, and add an archetype release version, like `0.0.1-r855-1.0.0`.
 3. Commit your changes: `git commit -m "bukkit-plugin-archetype 0.0.1-r855-1.0.0"`
 4. Tag your commit: `git tag v0.0.1-r855-1.0.0`
 5. Push your changes to GitHub.
 (Don't forget to push the tag as well!)
-6. Publish the new archetype version to http://maven.stratomine.com/.
+6. Deploy the new archetype version to http://maven.stratomine.com/ using `mvn deploy`.

 ### License